 The ambulance was reported to be damaged while the driver was tending to a member of the public who had fallen and suffered a head wound.

 Prosecutor Dami Eniola stated that “the bonnet was dented, the windshield was smashed, essentially it was dented.”
 The alleged violators were identified on social media and it was mentioned in court that seven people “were caught by social media footage to be seen on the vehicle and the bonnet”.
+Many repairs are needed including a windshield repair.

 What will happen to Perry Jian